 I am a former editor of The Social Review, a journal for new left-wing thinking which has attracted writing and interviews from figures across the Labour Party and the wider left movement, including addition to academics, journalists, think tanks and MPs.
 In 2019, I created The Social Review Podcast, a weekly show attracting 300-400 regular listeners, featuring current affairs analysis from members of the editorial team as well as interviews with a range of fascinating political thinkers and figures, such as Anneliese Dodds and Jonathan Ashworth (Shadow Chancellor and Shadow Health Secretary, respectively), Dr Sam Friedman (Associate Professor of Sociology at the LSE), political journalist and author Marie le Conte, Matthew Laurence of the economics think tank, Common Wealth, and many, many more.
 I moved on from the Podcast in 2021, after producing, hosting, and editing over sixty episodes.

-I’m a former BBC Work Experience intern, having worked on important investigations within Watchdog and Rogue Traders, such as exposing illegal puppy farms and malpractice in Iceland.
+In March 2018, I completed two weeks of BBC Work Experience, working on important investigations within Watchdog and Rogue Traders, such as exposing illegal puppy farms and malpractice in Iceland.

-In 2018 I starred in a historical comedy at the Edinburgh Fringe and Camden Fringe, Who Killed Franz Ferdinand?, produced by Slipshod Theatre.
-I’m back at the Fringe with Slipshod in 2019, this time serving as Director of Media, overseeing video production and publicity of Space Junk: A Soviet Musical.
+In August 2018, I starred in a historical comedy at the Edinburgh Fringe and Camden Fringe, Who Killed Franz Ferdinand?, produced by Slipshod Theatre.
+In 2019, I became the company’s Director of Media, overseeing video production and publicity of Space Junk: A Soviet Musical.
 We also manage Binge Fringe, a fringe theatre review blog!